goodhousekeeper/delphi_on_modules/README.md

-# delphi_on_modules
+# My tribute to Delphi 7
+Let the web be your new home
-Rewrite delphi_on_prototypes with using ES6 modules and features
+Rewrite form scratch using ES6 modules and features